 Every division within the SSVC organisation is important to Service personnel and their families - whether Radio, News, Television or Entertainment.
 The SSVC Welfare Fund is no exception.
 On average, SSVC makes grants totalling around a quarter of a million pounds each year.
 The SSVC Welfare Fund scheme is completely separate to grants offered by the BFBS Big Salute.More »

-Grants cover a very wide range of projects, from equipment for service families to keep in touch with loved ones on ops; the digitisation of forces cinemas; welfare centres and children's play areas on bases; expeditions and adventure training, to television and audio equipment on ships and submarines.
+Grants cover a very wide range of projects, from equipment for service families to keep in touch with loved ones on ops; the digitisation of forces cinemas; welfare centres and children's play areas on bases; expeditions and adventurous training, to television and audio equipment on ships and submarines.

 The Trustees react to requests for funds as quickly as possible.
 Bids can be made by individual units or by a higher formation on behalf of units.